 Neutral, subtle, and balanced.
 Adding a touch of gray to your outfit makes you stand out for all the right reasons.
 It falls between two stark, dramatic colors – black and white.
-So, gray’s great for complementing striking pieces with a neutral tone.
+So, gray is great for complementing striking pieces with a neutral tone.

-Don’t add too much gray to your wardrobe.
+Don’t add too much gray to your wardrobe, though.
 A totally gray outfit can make you look washed out, leaving you with a sad, dull vibe.
 Use gray sparingly to appear confident and sophisticated.

 Peaceful, tranquil, and positive.
 Blue can make you look independent and clever too.
 Soothing tones of blue give off an easy, relaxed vibe, much like the open sky.
 During spring and summer, bright blue hues can brighten up your wardrobe.
 They give it fresh life after a long winter.

 In the cooler months, use deep, earth-toned blues to accent your look.
 Deep, cobalt blue feels independent and dramatic.
 It isn’t defiant, but you can’t help but take notice.

 For a softer effect, use light blue, aqua, and turquoise in your wardrobe.
 They offer the tranquil feel of blue without the stronger traits.

 Rich, royal, and artistic.
 The richness of purple doesn’t just express wealth.
 It also reveals a deep personality, a fulfilling inner life, or a strong creative spirit.

 Intense purple harkens to the kings of centuries past.
 It grants you a regal air that demands respect and attention.